y13i/sgviz/README.md

 ![myvpc](docs/images/1.png)

-If you using OSX, `$ sgviz open` to view the graph instantly.
+If you using OSX, run `$ sgviz open` to view the graph instantly.

+Run `$ sgviz help` to view more usage.

 ## TODO, Known Bugs